-- Students in Certificate Programs can only transfer three earned CPC credits to a 18- credit certificate program. - Students in Diploma Programs can only transfer 9 credits into a diploma. - Students in Associate degree programs must complete 50% of the program at Central Penn. - Students in the AASOTA or AASPTA degrees can only transfer 30 credits into the program. - Students enrolled in the Bachelor's degree programs must complete 45 credits at Central Penn. - Students in the Master of Professional Studies program may only transfer in 6 credits. - Students must complete their final term at Central Penn. - Certain articulation agreements may exempt students from the requirement of completing their final term at Central Penn.
+- Students in Certificate Programs can only transfer three earned CPC credits to an 18- credit certificate program. - Students in Diploma Programs can only transfer 9 credits into a diploma. - Students in Associate degree programs must complete 50% of the program at Central Penn. - Students in the AASOTA or AASPTA degrees can only transfer 30 credits into the program. - Students enrolled in the Bachelor's degree programs must complete 45 credits at Central Penn. - Applicable graduate transfer credits and/or work/lifelong learning can apply to a maximum of 9 combined credits.
+For more information, please visit the website at: www.centralpenn.edu/ prospective-students/continuing-ed-students/lifelonglearningcredits/. - Students must complete their final term at Central Penn. - Certain articulation agreements may exempt students from the requirement of completing their final term at Central Penn.